iMoonLab/DeepHypergraph/docs/source/examples/vertex_cls/graph.rst

     - Author: `Yifan Feng (丰一帆) <https://fengyifan.site/>`_
     - Proof: Xinwei Zhang

-In the following examples, four typical graph/hypergraph neural networks are used to perform vertex classification task on the simple graph structure.
+In the following examples, four typical graph/hypergraph neural networks are used to perform vertex classification task on the graph structure.

 Models
 ---------------------------